 There are three ways to create a garden plan.

 Level one is to sketch out your growing area using old-fashioned paper and pencil.
-Using a pencil rather than a pen is important because you’ll need to erase and redraw things as the plan evolves.
+Using a pencil rather than a pen is important because you’ll need to erase and redraw as the plan evolves.
 It’s a very tactile process and one that people with an artistic streak love.

 Level two is where you create a spreadsheet to keep track of everything, with separate rows for each crop.
 It’s easy to create multiple versions of your plan that take you through the seasons or even month by month, but it’s much harder to map out the overall layout.
 Spreadsheets are still a bit clunky, though.

-Level three is using something like our online Garden Planner.
+Level three is using something like the Almanac’s online Garden Planner.
 Even if this is something new to you, try it!
 With this method, making changes is a breeze.
 You can quickly draw out a growing area as well as add plants to the plan, and it’s got handy built-in tools like crop rotation and companion planting features.
 As you add plants, it automatically updates the accompanying plant list, which clearly shows how many fit, what you’ll be growing, and when.

 However, any of these methods will work with the garden planning rules.
 Note: It helps to watch the video below.
-Ben illustrates how he laid out last year’s crops (using the garden planner), and as you move through planning a garden, you’ll see the corresponding sections of his garden plan as well as photos of how it all turned out last summer.
+Ben illustrates how he laid out last year’s crops (using the Garden Planner), and as you move through planning a garden, you’ll see the corresponding sections of his garden plan as well as photos of how it all turned out last summer.

 10 Steps to Laying Out the Plan